 New Programs in Career and Technical Education

 Laney College now offers a 9-month certificate program in industrial maintenance.
-This certificate will allow successful students to gain entry to a demanding and rewarding career in the field of industrial maintenance.
+This certificate allows successful students to gain entry to a demanding and rewarding career in the field of industrial maintenance.
 This is a multi-disciplinary program that gives students hands-on training in machining, welding, electricity and blueprint reading.
 Math and English skills are taught in context to support student learning in these core subjects.
-This stackable certificate will prepare students for entry-level jobs in this industry or ready them for a second year certificate.
+This stack-able certificate will prepare students for entry-level jobs in this industry or ready them for a second year certificate.

 Departments in Career and Technical Education

 The Architectural and Engineering Technology Department offers vocational and paraprofessional programs in architectural and engineering technology as well as preparation for transfer to four- and five-year architecture programs.
-The curriculum provides necessary skills for employment in the design and construction fields.
+The curriculum provides necessary skills for employment in design and construction fields.
 Students may prepare for positions as CAD drafters, surveyor aides, office managers, and other occupations in public and private sector architecture and engineering offices.
-Supplemental courses offer students a broad architectural, engineering, and general education background and enable them to continue their education in architecture at the university level.
+Supplemental courses offer students a broad architectural, engineering, and general education background and enable them to continue their education in architecture at a university level.

-The Business Department offers a wide variety of courses for students planning to: (1) develop business skills for immediate employment;(2) upgrade knowledge and skills in specific occupational areas; (3) transfer to four-year institutions with a major in the field of business.
+The Business Department offer a wide variety of courses for students planning to: (1) develop business skills for immediate employment;(2) upgrade knowledge and skills in specific occupational areas; (3) transfer to four-year institutions with a major in the field of business.
 Four major options are outlined as well as Banking and Finance, and Management and Supervision.

-The Carpentry Department offers students the carpentry skills necessary for careers as carpenters and general contractors.
+The Carpentry Department offer students the necessary carpentry skills for careers as carpenters and general contractors.
 The program is designed for entry level people as well as those already working as carpenters.
 Classes are held on campus and at specific work sites off campus.
 Students gain actual hands-on experience while learning.
 The Carpentry Department builds new houses and renovates existing homes.
 We focus on green or sustainable methods, techniques and materials to provide homes for low and middle income families.

 Computer Information Systems

-The Computer Information Systems (CIS) Department provides students with the computer skills necessary to find employment, and the analytic and technical knowledge necessary to progress to four-year institutions.
+The Computer Information Systems (CIS) Department provides students with the necessary computer skills to find employment, and the analytic and necessary technical knowledge to progress to four-year institutions.